mcfreund/mfutils/README.md

     measures
 -   convenience functions for working with **gifti** objects from the `gifti` package (for surface fMRI data)
+-   as well as functions that enforce a standardized way to use **parcellation atlases**

-Although these categories are pretty different, I currently prefer to have all of these functions within a single package (rather than a separate package, e.g., for RSA), as there doesn’t seem to be any benefit to splitting them up at this point.
+Currently, I prefer to have all of these functions within a single package.
+As this package becomes more developed, I may split off encapsulated sets of functions into separate packages.

 ## Installation